Hodge-to-singular correspondence for reduced curves: Proof of the main theorems

 \subsection{Dependence of $\IH^*(\MDol(n,d), \QQ)$ on degree}

 The description of the summands of the decomposition theorem for the Hitchin fibration in the intermediate case, $\gcd(n,d)\neq 0$ or $\neq 1$, is more subtle.
-It is not clear if one can get a close formula for them, but certainly \eqref{eq:HtS} offers a recursive method.
+A close formula appears now in \cite[Thm 1.1, Thm 1.6, Thm 1.8]{MMP2022}, but \eqref{eq:HtS} offers already a recursive approach.
 Combining \cref{thm:IHde} and \cref{thm:Ngostring0}, one obtain the isomorphism in $D^bMHM_{\mathrm{alg}}(A^{\mathrm{red}}_n)$

 Recursively from this identity, one can determine the Ng\^{o} strings for $R\chi(n,d)_*\IC(\MDol(n,d), \QQ)$, and the subvarieties $S_{\underline{n}}$ which are actual support of $R\chi(n,d)_*\IC(\MDol(n,d), \QQ)$.
 We refer to \cite{MMP2022} for the explicit computation of the ranks of the Ng\^{o} strings.
 Here we limit to illustrate the first non-trivial example $n=4$.
 More care is needed to determine explicitly the monodromy of the associated local systems.